joyZombie/Team1_iSysMon/README.md

 * RUN THE SERVER.EXE FILE
 * RUN THE CLIENT.EXE FILE
+* ENTER THE UNIQUE CLIENT IDENTIFIER.
 * SELECT THE OPTION FROM DISPLAY, ACCORDING TO THE DATA YOU WANT TO SEE.

-Now, You are ready to sneak thorugh some interesting system stats.
+Now, You are ready to sneak through some interesting system stats.

 #### PROJECT CONTRIBUTORS:-
 - ##### System Interaction Team